livelink/mindproxy/README.md

 ![Build Status](https://github.com/livelink/mindproxy/actions/workflows/main.yml/badge.svg)
 # mindproxy

-A ruby script that parses the maxmind csv database files to produce a haproxy compatible acl config file.
+A ruby script that filters the maxmind csv database files based on country or subdivisions of countries.
+The output is a text file list of IPv4 blocks that can be used as a to load into a haproxy acl.

 ## Installation